 SEER Research Database

 Because of the impact on Louisiana's population for the July - December 2005 time period, SEER excluded Louisiana cases diagnosed for that six month time period.
-By definition, Louisiana cases for 2005 are only included in SEER's 1973-2011 Research (November 2013 submission) database if they were diagnosed in the first half of 2005 (January - June).
+By definition, Louisiana cases for 2005 are only included in SEER's Research Database if they were diagnosed in the first half of 2005 (January - June).
 For incidence rate calculations, SEER excludes Louisiana cases diagnosed for the six month period, July-December 2005, by default.
 For prevalence calculations and in the incidence-based mortality databases, all Louisiana cases are excluded for all years.
 The Hurricane Katrina Impacted Louisiana Cases are provided with the data, but they are considered supplemental data and are not typically reported by SEER.
 In SEER*Stat, Louisiana cases are treated differently by session type:

 Katrina/Rita Population Adjustment